awsdocs/aws-kms-developer-guide/doc_source/policy-evaluation.md

   ```
 + However, no key policy, IAM policy, or grant gives Alice permission to use the CMK\.
 Therefore, Alice is denied permission to use the CMK\.

-## Example 2: User Assumes Role with Permission to Use a CMK in a Different AWS Account<a name="example-cross-acct"></a>
+## Example 2: User assumes role with permission to use a CMK in a different AWS account<a name="example-cross-acct"></a>

 Bob is a user in account 1 \(111122223333\)\.
 He is allowed to use a CMK in account 2 \(444455556666\) in cryptographic operations\.
 How is this possible?